chipsalliance/firrtl-spec/spec.md

 ## The "Internal" Convention

-Private modules (i.e. modules that are _not_ the top of a circuit, device under test, or an extmodule) have no specified ABI.
+Private modules (i.e. modules that are *not* the top of a circuit, device under test, or an extmodule) have no specified ABI.
 The compiler is free to transform the ports of a private module in any way, or not at all.
 Private modules are said to have "internal" convention.

-# Primitive Operations
+# Primitive Operations {#primitive-operations}

 The arguments of all primitive operations must be expressions with ground types, while their parameters are integer literals.
 Each specific operation can place additional restrictions on the number and types of their arguments and parameters.